getlantern/lantern-roadmap/README.md

  * Institutional sponsorship of fallback proxies
  * Probably need to talk to potential institutional users to see what they would need/want.
+ * Get them involved with bug triage process on GitHub and in mailing list

 ##### Marketing/Outreach